MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/attack-simulation-training-simulations.md

 ## Configure the simulation launch details

 On the **Launch details** page, you choose when to start and end the simulation.
-We'll stop capturing interaction with this simulation after the end date you specify.
+We stop capturing interaction with this simulation after the end date you specify.

 Choose one of the following values: